sofa-framework/doc/30_Components/40_IntegrationScheme/20_Backward/20_EulerImplicitIntegrationScheme.md

-EulerImplicitSolver
+EulerImplicitIntegrationScheme
 ===================

-This component belongs to the category of [integration schemes or ODE Solver](../../../../simulation-principles/system-resolution/integration-scheme/).
+This component belongs to the category of [integration schemes](../../../../simulation-principles/system-resolution/integration-scheme/).
 This scheme builds the system following an implicit scheme: forces are considered based on the state information at the next time step $x(t+dt)$, unknown at the current time step.

 Looking at continuum mechanics, the linear system $\mathbf{A}x=b$ arises from the dynamic equation.
 This dynamic is written as follows but other physics (like heat transfer) result in a similar equation: